 • Projects submitted under the non-fiction category will be automatically considered for a special award.

 • The special award is an international award given by the “Todos Somos Otros” film festival, (2017 edition) to their sole discretion.

-• Interviewees (in case you make use of them), can respond questions in English.
-No more than half of the interviewees is allowed to use English.
+• Interviewees (in case you make use of them) can respond questions in English.
+No more than half of the interviewees are allowed to use English.

 • All films are bound by the terms and conditions of the Spanish and Portuguese Department.